Austin-Hutchens/SQL-Projects/Employee and Project Analysis/README.md

 ## Technologies Used
 - SQL (Standard ANSI SQL)
-- Relational Database (e.g., PostgreSQL, MySQL, SQLite)
+- Relational Database ( MySQL, SQLite)

 ## How to Use
 1. Run the provided SQL queries in your preferred database system.